ExpressLRS/Docs/docs/software/serial-protocols.md

 The protocol is mainly for control packets, and thus, it does not have Flight Controller Telemetry.
 Different manufacturers using SBUS as their control protocol uses their own Telemetry Protocols.

-If you can use CRSF Protocol, use it, especially those already using flight controllers and firmwares with CRSF support.
+If you can use CRSF Protocol, use it, especially those already using flight controllers and firmware with CRSF support.

 ## SUMD Notes